 Jacob Glick is Policy Counsel at the Institute for Constitutional Advocacy and Protection.
 Prior to joining the Institute, he served as Investigative Counsel for the House Select Committee to Investigate the January 6th Attack on the United States Capitol.
-In that role, Jacob was one of the attorneys who led the Select Committee’s investigation into the rise of far-right domestic extremism and its role in the attempted insurrection.
+Jacob was one of the attorneys who led the Select Committee’s investigation into the rise of far-right domestic extremism and its role in the attempted insurrection, as well as the Select Committee’s investigation into how social media contributed to the attack.
 He previously served as counsel for Representative Jamie Raskin’s Subcommittee on Civil Rights and Civil Liberties on the House Committee on Oversight and Reform, where his oversight work focused on evaluating the federal government’s response to the evolving threat of far-right extremism.
 During his tenure on the Oversight Committee, Jacob also served as counsel for the House Managers’ legal team during the second impeachment trial of former President Donald Trump.

 Jacob started his legal career as a litigation associate at Cleary Gottlieb Steen & Hamilton LLP.
 In 2018, he graduated cum laude from Harvard Law School, where he was involved in the Democracy and the Rule of Law Clinic and served on the Editorial Board of the Civil Rights-Civil Liberties Law Review.
 He received his undergraduate degree summa cum laude from Cornell University.

 *Licensed to practice in New York State.
 Not currently licensed to practice in D.C. (application pending)